yugabyte/yugabyte-db/architecture/design/wait-on-conflict-functional-spec.md

 Given that writing = locking + modification, the definition of lock-modification conflict is more generic to think of for serialization errors (the usual write-write “conflict” we talk about is just a special case of this.
 A write-write conflict = implicit lock - modification conflict).

-### Conflicts in YSQL -
+### Fail-on-Conflict in YSQL -

 YSQL does not differentiate between a lock-lock conflict and a lock-modification conflict.
-In either case, we will trigger conflict resolution.
-Conflict resolution in YSQL doesn’t lead to any blocking, but would surely abort either itself or all conflicting transactions based on priorities of the transactions (which are randomly chosen).
-This is _optimistic locking_.
+In either case, such conflicts will be detected during conflict resolution.
+Conflict resolution in YSQL would not lead to any blocking, but would surely abort either itself or all conflicting transactions based on priorities of the transactions (which are randomly chosen).
+We call this behavior _fail-on-conflict concurrency control_.

-Moreover, unlike PostgreSQL’s Serializable isolation, in YSQL’s Serializable isolation, plain SELECTs without explicit lock also implicitly take _FOR SHARE_ lock.
-And this can result in a plain read DML to conflict with a write DML (which will result in triggering conflict resolution).

-### Pessimistic Locking in PostgreSQL -
+### Wait-on-Conflict in PostgreSQL -

-PostgreSQL uses **pessimistic locking**, where a transaction will **wait upon encountering a lock-lock conflict** in order to acquire the locks it needs and proceed.
+PostgreSQL uses **wait-on-conflict concurrency control**, where a transaction will **wait upon encountering a lock-lock conflict** in order to acquire the locks it needs and proceed.

-**Pessimistic locking (In PostgreSQL):** When a transaction T1 attempts to take a lock (either implicitly via a write or explicitly using `SELECT FOR`), it might be blocked by transactions that hold a conflicting lock (note again, either implicitly via a write or explicitly using `SELECT FOR`).
+**Wait-on-conflict (In PostgreSQL):** When a transaction T1 attempts to take a lock (either implicitly via a write or explicitly using `SELECT FOR`), it might be blocked by transactions that hold a conflicting lock (note again, either implicitly via a write or explicitly using `SELECT FOR`).
 The transaction will then wait for all lock-lock conflicting transactions to end before obtaining the lock.
 Once the other transactions end, either the lock will be taken or a **lock-modification** conflict will be detected and a serialization error will occur.

 Some points to note are -

 1. **Transaction might skip being added to the queue:** If a transaction is trying to acquire a lock that doesn’t conflict with actively held locks but does conflict with a transaction that is already waiting to acquire a conflicting lock, it proceeds to take the lock.
 In short, the transaction skips being added to the queue itself (see example 3).
-This could also lead to starvation.
+This improves availability at the potential cost of starvation.
-2. **Transaction already in queue might jump older transactions in the queue: **Multiple transactions might be blocked to lock (either implicitly via write or explicitly) the same tuple and this results in a queue.
-When an active transaction ends, transactions that entered the queue earlier are checked first for unblocking.
-Transactions that don’t conflict with the active transactions are unblocked to acquire locks and become active.
-Note that this implies that a transaction that conflicts with earlier transactions blocked in the queue might still be unblocked if it doesn’t conflict with active transactions (which could lead to starvation).
+2. **Transaction already in queue might jump older transactions in the queue:** Multiple transactions might be blocked to lock the same tuple and this results in a queue.
+When an active transaction ends, we check other transactions in the wait queue which the resolved transaction was blocking.
+Transactions which no longer conflict with other active transactions are unblocked to acquire locks and become active.
+Note that this implies that a transaction that conflicts with earlier transactions blocked in the queue might still be unblocked if it doesn’t conflict with active transactions.
+This again improves availability at the potential cost of starvation, and matches the behavior in PostgreSQL.
 3. In case <code>[statement_timeout or lock_timeout](https://www.postgresql.org/docs/13/runtime-config-client.html)</code> is non-zero, a blocked transaction will abort after the timeout. (example 4).
 A zero timeout would imply indefinite waiting.

 NOTE: Refer this [article](https://postgrespro.com/blog/pgsql/5968005) for a good overview of row-level locking.